-Also today, regional GWP voices will be heard and ground-level experience shared in an event on "Mobilising Corporate Finance on Water and Climate. " This event is led by GWP South America (timing to be confirmed).
+Also today, regional GWP voices will be heard and ground-level experience shared in an event on "Mobilising Corporate Finance on Water and Climate" at 16:00-17:00.
+This event is led by GWP South America.

 At 13:00, Senior Water & Climate Resilience Specialist Anjali Lohani will be participating in a GCA and OECD event entitled “Resilient Policies: Leveraging Water for National Climate Planning in the Resilience Hub.”

-GWP is curating this day dedicated to Youth and Civil Society voices in the Water Pavilion.
+GWP is curating this day dedicated to Youth and Civil Society voices in the Water Pavilion:

-The UK Government, GWP and the World Water Council come together in an official UNFCCC Side Event from 16:45-18:00 to discuss with Ministers about “Building progress from complex ingredients: Climate, water, finance with a special focus on Africa.”
-GWP will also be involved in discussions on the 6th about the climate resilient WASH framework developed jointly with UNICEF.
+The UK Government, GWP, and the World Water Council come together in an official UNFCCC Side Event from 16:45-18:00 to discuss with Ministers about “Building progress from complex ingredients: Climate, water, finance with a special focus on Africa.”
+(Lomond Auditorium)

 GWP will also be associated with the on-site launch of WMO’s 2021 State of Climate Services report on Water in their Pavilion at 14:30-16:00.

-GWP Central Africa co-hosts an event at the Water Pavilion: “Empowering Women Across the Water-Food-Climate Nexus” at 14:45-15:30.
+GWP Central Africa co-hosts an event with IMWI at the Water Pavilion: “Securing a good harvest: gender, climate, and food in Cameroon ” at 14:45-15:30.